George-Doge/Space_game/README.md

 Running this game in the default window size (1080x864) or in fullscreen is recommended!

+## Port of this game

+This little project will be ported to (and hopefully improved) in the Godot Game Engine.
+You can see it in this [repo](https://github.com/George-Doge/Space_game_godot).

 ---
 >[!IMPORTANT]
 > When running `main` (or any executable) you must have the `images` in the same directory!